-Christmas is a time to relax and unwind, but cold weather, festive markets and parties in the run-up can take their toll.
+Christmas is a time to relax and unwind, but the run-up can take its toll.
 And while the month is often about treating others, it’s important to look after number one as well.

 We’ve filled this guide with tips to guarantee a relaxing holiday season.
 Take it in and take a load off.

 You may have asked for spa vouchers for Christmas, but don’t wait for the New Year to escape.
 If you can’t make it to the sauna this December, turn your bathroom into an aromatherapy heaven with scented Epsom salts.

 This relaxing soak from Eco Bath contains magnesium and sulphate ions that are perfect for improving your skin and soothing your muscles.
 It’s also made with lavender oil, which is as good a reason as any to have a night in.

 Remember also that your scalp is more prone to dryness in December due to the cold weather1.
 A daily mud treatment, like this one from Sea Magik, can help keep your hair moisturised and your head dandruff-free.